 - “I understand if you can’t talk about it now.
 Just know that I am here to help support you.”

-Try to validate their pain without validating the self-harming behavior.
+Try to validate their pain without validating the behavior.
 Listen until they are done talking, and do not interrupt to offer advice or try to relate their pain to your own experiences.
 Do not worry about having the right answers.
-Often just listening and offering support can help.
+Often, just listening and offering support can help.

 Self-harm takes on many forms, including burning, picking at wounds, headbanging, pulling out hair, biting, or any other deliberate action to cause physical pain.
-However, cutting is the most common form of self-harm.
+However, cutting is the most common form.
 Most people cut on their arms, legs, and stomach, where clothing can easily hide wounds.
-If you suspect someone in your life is cutting, it is critical to remember that you are dealing with someone who is struggling with significant psychological and emotional pain.
+If you suspect someone in your life is cutting, it is important to remember that you are dealing with someone who is struggling with significant psychological and emotional pain.
 The best thing you can do for them is to be supportive and help them find the appropriate level of professional treatment.

 Consider these suggestions for helping a loved one if you suspect or know they are cutting: